WatsonDataPlatform/E2ELab/README.md

 [<img src="https://github.com/WatsonDataPlatform/E2ELab/blob/master/Media/Demo%20Flow.png">](https://github.com/WatsonDataPlatform/E2ELab)

 ## [Getting Started - Click Here](https://github.com/WatsonDataPlatform/E2ELab/tree/master/gettingstarted/)
-These labs are done using Bluemix, IBM's cloud platform.
-Before you proceed with any of the labs you will need to register for a Bluemix and Watson Analytics account and create a set of Bluemix services that are required to complete the labs sucessfully.
+**Perform this step first**.
+There are pre-requisites that are required before you perform any of the labs listed below.
+This step will prepare your IBM cloud environment and provide all the components necessary to sucessfully complete the labs as a whole or individually.

 ## [Data Engineer Lab - Click Here](https://github.com/WatsonDataPlatform/E2ELab/tree/master/dataengineer/)
 Perform this hands-on lab and in a few clicks you can shape, refine, and persist customer transaction data into Watson Analytics for immediate analytical insight.